When can I retire? Calculate your best retirement age

 However, the key ages to bear in mind are:

-- The age at which you can draw your state pension (currently 66 and rising in the future).
+The age at which you can access your state pension (currently 66 and rising in the future).

-- The age you can access your pension pots (55 or over, this is also rising in the future).
+The age at which you can access your pension pots (55 or over, this is also rising in the future).

-- The age you can access final salary workplace pensions (this depends on the scheme, but is usually 60 or 65).
+The age at which you can access any final salary workplace pensions (this depends on the scheme, but is usually 60 or 65).

-But the age you actually stop working is entirely up to you and your employer(s).
-Many may continue working well into their 70s and even beyond, while others might be wondering how to retire early.
+But the age you actually stop working is entirely up to you.
+Many people may continue working well into their 70s and even beyond, while others might be wondering how to retire early.

 Assuming you want to retire as soon as it is practical to do so, here are the main factors to consider:

-- How you choose to take your pension
+How you will choose to take your pension

-You can use our Pension Calculator to get a better idea of when you can retire.
+You can use our free private pension pot calculator to get a better idea of when you can retire.

-It suggests an optimal retirement income based on a percentage of your current income, and works what you need to do to achieve this via your pension pot.
+It suggests an optimal retirement income based on a percentage of your current income and works out what you need to do to achieve this via your pension pot.

 What is the average retirement age in the UK?

-However, one study found nearly a third of the workforce expects to retire after their 70th birthday due to factors such as rising debt in older age, and around 12% of men and 6.7% of women over pension age are still in work.
+However, one study found nearly a third of the workforce expects to retire after retirement age due to factors such as the cost of living crisis.

 If you want to retire at 55, as some people on moderate incomes still manage to do, you’ll need to plan carefully and start preparing early.